-Based on the 1998-2001 survey results, of the 14 cetacean species likely to be present in Falkland Islands waters, none were observed within the licence area.
-Sperm whale were recorded a short distance to the north of PL032 and PL033, although they are less likely to be found in the shallower waters of the licence area.
-Hourglass and Peale's dolphins were recorded within relatively close proximity to the area of interest and it is probable that certain cetacean species present may move through the licences.
+Based on the 1998-2001 survey results, of the 14 cetacean species likely to be present in Falkland Islands waters only Hourglass and Peale's dolphins were recorded within or bordering the licence areas of interest.
+Due to the migratory nature of cetaceans however, it is probable that certain cetacean species present may move through the licence areas.